-- 1. Make sure that the toolbar to be edited is enabled.
-If it is not, invoke View > Toolbars and enable it. - Invoke the command Tools > Customize > Toolbars.
-Alternatively, you can invoke this command by clicking the Customize button in the View > Toolbars dialog box. - 3.
-Use one of the procedures described below to add, remove, or reposition an icon. - 4.
+- 1. Invoke the Tools > Customize menu command. - 2.
+Use one of the procedures described below to add, remove, or reposition icons. - 3.
 Exit the dialog with Close.

-Tip: The Tools > Customize > Toolbars command can also be invoked from the context menu for toolbars or by double-clicking on an empty area in any of the toolbars.
+Tip: This command can also be invoked by double-clicking on an empty area in any of the toolbars.

-When you invoke this command, a dialog box appears and presents a list of all the icons that are available for addition to a toolbar.
+When you invoke this command, a dialog box appears.